-This is what collapsing systems look like in Yemen
+This is what collapsing health, education, water and sanitation systems look like in Yemen

 In Yemen, one child dies every 10 minutes from a preventable disease, and on a recent visit to the country, I saw first-hand what that meant.

 At the Al Qateea hospital in Aden, southern Yemen, mothers hold frail, acutely malnourished babies while psychosocial workers offer counselling to terrified children, some of whom have experienced the horrors of war before they are even old enough to go to school.
 An eight-year-old girl draws a picture of the world she dreams of, one in which the streets are safe, the sun is shining and the birds are chirping - nothing like the real world around her.

 Further north, a similar scene is unfolding at the Al Sabeen hospital in Sanaa.
 Up to 30 new young patients stream in every day to the hospital's malnutrition ward.
 In the neonatal intensive care unit, newborn babies in incubators struggle for every breath.

 Keeping babies alive in a country where nothing works any more is a real challenge: There are not enough respirators and not enough medicine.
 Health staff diligently report to work even though they have not received their salaries in two years.
 The malnutrition ward is packed.
 Parents have no money for healthcare and by the time they bring their sick babies in, it is often too late.